padmapriyavj/deducto/README.md

 ## Why This Project Exists

 Most LMS tools are functional but not habit-forming.
-Deductible combines:
+Deducto combines:

 - Real class content and lesson workflows
 - AI concept extraction and quiz generation